ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 To allow for commercial use, a PyAnsys library must use the MIT license.
 Because this license falls in the BSD-style license class, PyAnsys libraries can be used as a shared library with no restrictions.
-This follows the pattern of including a PyAnsys as a dependency in ``install_requires`` in the ``setup.py``.
+This follows the pattern of including PyAnsys as a dependency in ``install_requires`` in the ``setup.py`` file.

-Should you choose to copy and include any PyAnsys project source uses, all you have to do to to make your library suitable for commercial use, is to a copy of the original PyAnsys MIT license in the reused code.
+Should you choose to copy and include any PyAnsys project source uses, to make your library suitable for commercial use, you need only a copy of the original PyAnsys MIT license in the reused code.

 To view this license, see the `LICENSE` file in the root directory of this repository.
-This file must be included in the root directory of the repository for every PyAnsys library.
+This file must be included in the root directory of the repository of every PyAnsys library.

 Project Approval